TheRepertoireof Ostad Elahi

-The recordings we have at our disposal contain over 100 pieces, organized into maqâms (modal melodies) and dastgâhs (systems or suites linking sequences of maqâms, melodic types, or melodies that exhibit formal affinities).
-Beyond the maqâm pieces, there are also dance airs and refrains (sarband or zekr), which are generally quite short and not susceptible to variations.
-These two types of pieces are integrated into larger suites or dastgâhs.
+The recordings we have at our disposal contain over 100 types of musical pieces, without breaking each of these long pieces into their smaller constituent parts.
+These recordings are organized into maqâms (modal melodies) and dastgâhs (systems or suites linking sequences of maqâms, melodic types, or melodies that exhibit formal affinities).
+Beyond the maqâm pieces, there are also dance airs and a hundred or so melodies and refrains (sacred hymns; sarband or zekr), which are generally quite short and not susceptible to variations.
+These two types of pieces are integrated into the larger suites or dastgâhs.

 This repertoire is merely an a posteriori classification whose goal is to provide landmarks to the listener and facilitate the approach to this unique music.
 Two musical pieces with the same title may take different forms and meanings depending on the spiritual scene and occasion that inspired them.
 It could be said that Ostad’s repertoire merely serves as the basis for his unlimited improvisations.

 This section provides users with a clear overview and audio clips from Ostad Elahi’s published recordings to date, categorized into suites, mystical airs, dances and hymns.
 Certain pieces appear on multiple tracks and albums, but due to the highly improvisational nature of Ostad’s music, they are rendered differently each time.
 All of the hymns (zekrs) and their translations are listed in alphabetical order and cross-referenced to other albums featuring improvisations of the same melodies.
 Users can thus familiarize themselves with Ostad’s repertoire in a simplified and systematic fashion in order to experience firsthand the technical virtuosity and profound impact of his music.